 Meanwhile, on a microwave-safe plate, drizzle walnuts with just enough olive oil to lightly coat, toss well, and arrange in a single even layer.
 Microwave in 1-minute intervals at high power, tossing walnuts between intervals, until toasted and fragrant, about 3 minutes.
 Let cool.

 In a medium saucepan, combine water with kombu and cook over medium heat until just shy of a simmer.
 Remove and discard kombu using tongs.
 Remove from heat, add bonito flakes, and let steep for 10 minutes.
 Strain dashi into a heatproof container through a fine-mesh strainer.
 Discard bonito flakes.
-(See note above.)
+(See note.)

 In a small bowl, whisk 1/4 cup dashi together with soy sauce (this is now shoyu-dashi).
 Reserve remaining dashi for another use.
 (It's good just as a warming broth, or can be used to make a quick miso soup.)